 Who can use a Statutory Moratorium?

-Statutory Moratoriums can be used by anyone who is normally resident in Scotland, providing they have not already used the procedure in the previous 12-months.
+Statutory Moratoriums can be used by anyone who is normally resident in Scotland.

-However, although someone can apply themselves, it is advisable that they seek advice first, as to be most effective the procedure should only be used when it is necessary.
+It is, however, advisable that you seek advice first, as to be most effective the procedure should only be used when it is necessary.

-If it is used too soon or when there is no risk of legal recovery action being taken, then the option may be wasted and won’t be available later if it becomes necessary.
+If it is used too soon or when there is no risk of legal recovery action being taken, then it may be pointless.

-Also, it is worth noting that a Statutory Moratorium does not stop a creditor raising a court action to obtain a decree (court order) against the consumer.
-It just stops them doing anything with it during the six-week period.
+Also Statutory Moratoriums do not stop prevent creditos raising a court action to obtain a decree (court order) against the you.
+It just stops them doing anything with it during the six month period.

 The best time to use a Statutory Moratorium, therefore, is when a creditor already has a court order or a Summary Warrant and can act.